jeremyrdavis/dddhexagonalworkshop-01/README.md

 - Entity
 - Repository

-We will alss use the `Hexangonal Architecture`, or `Ports and Adapters` pattern to integrate with external systems, ensuring a clean separation of concerns.
+We will also use the `Hexangonal Architecture`, or `Ports and Adapters` pattern to integrate with external systems, ensuring a clean separation of concerns.

 The basic project structure is already set up for you.
 The project is structured as follows: